uw-cmg/MAST-ML/README.md

   (Two modules: 1. a sklearn/keras wrapper 2. a .conf file parser and executer)
 * Standardize/abstract the image generation, so user only needs to specify the image type and location once.
+* Conf files are parsed by configobj package, which we are only use a small part of.
+Perhaps it can make our lives easier if we use more of its features?
+* if you don't use `generate_feature_learning_curve` then you don't need its parameters.

 ## Documentation and install instructions